mustardamus/ekso/README.md

 That would first transform the filename to `kebabCase` and then `capitalize` it.

-For example, given there is a controller file `users_controller.js` it would result in the path `App.examples.mvc.controllers.UserController`.
+For example, given there is a controller file `users_controller.js`, it would result in the path `App.examples.mvc.controllers.UsersController`.

 Built-in transforms are: